← BlogEU Careers

 Expatriation allowance (16%)

-If you live and work outside your home country (which most EU officials do), you receive an additional 16% of your basic salary — plus family and dependent child allowances.
+If you live and work outside your home country (which most EU officials do), you receive an additional 16% under Annex VII Article 4 of the Staff Regulations.

 Household allowance